RedFoxAU/civ-ipriot-smiley/knowledge_and_evidence.md

   Changing the color of the smileys once is straightforward, but it isn't very flexible.
 To facilitate various colors for smileys, it is advisable not to hardcode values in any class.
 This approach was identified earlier as a necessary change.
 Let's start by removing the built-in assumptions about color in our classes.

   1. **Add a method called `complexion` to the `Smiley` class:** Implement this instance method to return `self.YELLOW`.
 Using the term "complexion" instead of "color" provides a more abstract terminology that focuses on the meaning rather than implementation.
+ > Done

   2. **Refactor subclasses to use the `complexion` method:** Modify any subclass that directly accesses the color variable to instead utilize the new `complexion` method.
 This ensures that color handling is centralized and can be easily modified in the future.
+  > Done

-  3. **Determine the applicable Object-Oriented principle:** Consider whether Abstraction, Polymorphism, Inheritance, or Encapsulation best applies to the modifications made in this step.
+  4. **Determine the applicable Object-Oriented principle:** Consider whether Abstraction, Polymorphism, Inheritance, or Encapsulation best applies to the modifications made in this step.
+  > I considered that Abstraction best applies as it allows it to be changed without specifying a color.

-  4. **Verify the implementation:** Ensure that the modifications function as expected.
+  5. **Verify the implementation:** Ensure that the modifications function as expected.
 The smileys should still display in yellow, confirming that the new method correctly replaces the direct color references.
+  > Confirmed

   This step is crucial for setting up a more flexible system for color management in the smiley display logic, allowing for easy adjustments and extensions in the future.